Monday, July 4, 2011

 London, Tate Britain

 Trumbull’s composition clearly derives from the western European tradition of ‘history painting’.
-Its immediate antecedents are such paintings as “The Collapse of the Earl of Chatham” by his fellow American abroad, John Singleton Copley, and, above all, the contemporary draft of “The Oath of the Tennis Court” by Jacques-Louis David.
+Its immediate antecedents are such paintings as “The Collapse of the Earl of Chatham” by another fellow American abroad, John Singleton Copley, and, above all, the contemporary draft of “The Oath of the Tennis Court” by Jacques-Louis David.

 Jacques-Louis David, Oath of the Tennis Court